University of Texas tower shooting: End of incident

-At approximately 1:24 p.m., while Whitman crouched close to the northwestern wall of the observation deck with his firearm focused toward the southwest corner of the deck for the source of Crum's rifle shot, Martinez and McCoy rounded the northeastern corner.
-Martinez jumped from cover and immediately fired in Whitman's direction, missing with most or all of his six revolver shots.
+As Whitman crouched close to the northwestern wall of the observation deck with his firearm focused in the direction of the source of Crum's rifle shot, Martinez and McCoy rounded the northeastern corner.
+Martinez emerged from cover and immediately fired in Whitman's direction, missing with most or all of his six revolver shots.
 (Note: Whitman's autopsy report reveals he had been killed by shotgun pellets to the brain and heart.
 By Martinez's own admission, the sole occasion he shot Whitman with McCoy's shotgun was a single shot to the left arm after Whitman had fallen.
 However, the autopsy report indicates some wounds to Whitman's left arm were inflicted by a firearm of a caliber more consistent with Martinez's revolver than McCoy's shotgun.)
 Almost simultaneously, McCoy leaped from cover as Martinez rapidly fired in Whitman's general direction; he recollected observing Whitman's head looking over the light ballast.
 McCoy fired at Whitman's white headband, hitting him between the eyes with several pellets and killing him almost instantly.
-McCoy fired his shotgun a second time, hitting Whitman on his left side.
+McCoy then fired his shotgun a second time, hitting Whitman on his left side.
 Whitman fell to the ground; Martinez then grabbed McCoy's shotgun, ran to Whitman's prone body, and fired a direct shotgun blast into Whitman's left arm at close range.
+The time of Whitman's death was 1:24 p.m.—approximately 96 minutes after he had first opened fire from the observation deck.

 As civilians and police were initially unaware the sniper had been killed, those upon the ground continued firing at the tower, narrowly missing Martinez.
 McCoy instructed another officer to notify a police dispatcher to announce to Austin's news media outlets that the sniper had been killed.
 As these instructions were relayed, Allen Crum waved a white handkerchief from above the parapet to signal the sniper's siege from the tower was over.

 Several of the immediate media broadcasts and publications erroneously referred to Crum as the sniper waving a white flag in a public gesture of surrender.